kenxjzhang/made_by_human/Experiment 2.md

 ### Three mechanisms?
 1. **Evaluative Frame Shift**: Prime effect of the disclosure
+	1. The explicit disclosure of production process break the epistemic authority of the report, causing the distrust and skepticism
 2. **Source Skepticism**: Perceived validity of disclosure (to explain the diffs across conditions)
 3. **Perceived Competence**: Fundamental feelings towards AI and AI-human collaboration